mathewjose47/2022Spring_Finals/README.md

   - Air Traffic Congestion - depends on Ground Traffic

-## Hypothesis
+## Hypothesis Results

 ### Hypothesis 1: The optimal separation between two aircraft in a landing sequence is less than 5 NM

+The average distance after running our simulations multiple times came out to be in the range of 4.5-4.8 NM.
+We therefore cannot reject this hypothesis.

 ### Hypothesis 2: During prolonged worst weather conditions, the optimal separation is affected not more than 2 NM

-## Conclusion
+The average distance after running our simulations multiple times came out to be in the range of 5.6 NM-5.7 NM.
+The difference was observed to be less than 2NM in 75% of our observations.
+We therefore cannot reject this hypothesis.

 ## References